input-output-hk/cardano-sl/docs/proposals/csl-2104-crypto-scheme-changes-in-address.md

         _ -> pure NoPayload
 ```

+## Note on update process

+This change when introduced in new version of cardano shall be formed as a softfork update proposal.
+(Otherwise addresses with new attribute will be rejected by non-updated nodes).

 # User stories<a id="sec-4" name="sec-4"></a>

 This section has the aim of prove the validity of the proposed design against a number of relevant user stories.